 The Doctor of Philosophy (Ph.D.) is offered in Sociology by full-time and part-time study.
 Graduate courses are taught as tutorials or small seminars.

-The Ph.D.
-Degree in Sociology is offered in accordance with the general regulations in the following areas:
+The Ph.D. degree in Sociology is offered in accordance with General Regulations and current department strengths.

 To be admitted to the program an applicant must have completed either a Master of Arts or Master of Philosophy Degree or hold an equivalent qualification.

-All Ph.D. candidates must complete a minimum of 12 credit hours in graduate courses, including the Sociology Graduate Seminar (6880), Social Theory (6150) and Methods of Sociological Research (6040) if these have not been taken previously.
+All Ph.D. candidates must complete a minimum of 6 credit hours in graduate courses in sociology, including Sociology 6150 Social Theory and Sociology 6040 Methods of Sociological Research, if these or equivalent courses have not been taken previously.